openenclave/openenclave/docs/Community/SecurityAdvisoryHandling.md

 - reaching out to the appropriate OE SDK area owners or subject matter experts
 - evaluating the severity of the issue against the bug bar
-- writing up the initial assessment and plan of action for MSRC
+- writing up an initial assessment and a plan of action for MSRC
 - coordinating with MSRC on additional information, acknowledgment, and public disclosure plans with the reporters of the issue

 > - [ ] TODO: Clean up and finalize the security bug triage bar (PR #2634).